 Keong Saik Bakery’s locally-inspired treats have been gaining ground to no end, especially with their Mao Shan Wang cruffins and burnt cheesecakes.
-Joining the party are their new orh nee goodies, including the striking Orh Nee Croissant Cube ($6), which combines buttery pastry with yam cream, chunks, and shallots, and the Orh Nee Cake ($7).
-The latter has toasted coconut chiffon layered with yam paste, creating sweet, delicate forkfuls undercut by dense taro.
+Joining the party are their new orh nee goodies, including the striking Orh Nee Croissant Cube ($6.30), which combines buttery pastry with yam cream, chunks, and shallots, and the Taromisu ($8.80).
+The latter features layers of ladyfinger sponge with Kahlúa coffee, yam paste & yam mascarpone cream—perfect for all orh nee lovers.

 Check out our review of Keong Saik Bakery.